ycatsh/boring-fox/README.md

 ## Fonts

-To incorporate the required fonts into the theme, download [Minecraftia](https://www.dafont.com/minecraftia.font) and [Coder's Crux](https://www.dafont.com/coders-crux.font).
+The font files are already present in the theme.
+If you want to manually incorporate the required fonts into the theme, download [Minecraftia](https://www.dafont.com/minecraftia.font) and [Fira Mono](https://fonts.google.com/specimen/Fira+Mono), then rename the font variables accordingly.
 Alternatively, you can choose any font by modifying the variables located at the top of the `style.css` file.

 <br>